mikkorekstad/DiffParser/README.md

 # DiffParser

 Project created in order to parse diffs from dataset Defects4J, to a format suitable for applying codeBERT.

-The project might expand in the future to  a solution where one can also parse other diffs.
+The project can also be used to parse other diffs.

+The documentation for this project is available at: https://diffparser.readthedocs.io